Michael Gittes: Career

 In 2013, Gittes exhibited in the Veterans' Room at The Park Avenue Armory.
 The show, Moments In The Bellum, explored subjects of the Civil War off the battlefield.

 In 2014, Gittes exhibited his work at the Korean Demilitarized Zone.
 He painted a pre-1910 flag of a unified Korea and raised it at the DMZ after securing permission from both Koreas and the United Nations.
-The exhibition was inspired by and dedicated to his great grandfather, Dosan Ahn Chang-ho.
+The exhibition was inspired by and dedicated to his great grandfather, Ahn Chang Ho.

 In 2018, Gittes organized a show with his psychiatrist to celebrate the 10-year anniversary of his release from several days spent in a mental institution in Middletown, Connecticut.
 The show was titled Since We Met, and consisted of both Gittes's and his psychiatrist's artwork.
 From the LA Times "...a celebration of their relationship and a tribute to art’s role in Gittes’s recovery.
 It is also, some will say, a problematic blurring of the therapeutic boundary between doctor and patient."

 After being selected by the National Portrait Gallery, London to contribute a portrait of Michael Jackson for the 2018 show, Michael Jackson: On The Wall, Gittes created a video installation, stating "...he felt any painting simply would not capture his favourite thing about Jackson: 'his movement.'"
 Other artists in the show include Andy Warhol, Keith Haring, and Kehinde Wiley.
 The exhibition premiered at National Portrait Gallery, London, and traveled to Grand Palais, Bundeskunsthalle, and Espoo Museum of Modern Art in Finland.

 In July 2020, Gittes donated a collection of 1,800 paintings to Interfaith Medical Center in Bed-Stuy as gifts to the nurses, doctors, janitors, security guards, dietary aids, and back office administrators, to show appreciation for their work during the Covid-19 pandemic.
 The project, entitled "Strangers to No One", depicted flowers that were created using syringes.